ncopeland/duckhunt/README.md

 ### v1.0_build68
 - **New Feature**: Duck resistance mechanics for !bef command
   - Ducks now have 1/20 chance to hiss ferociously on !bef miss
-  - Hissed ducks will thrash any player attempting !bef with -250 XP penalty
+  - Hissed ducks will also thrash any player attempting !bef with -250 XP penalty
   - Thrashing ducks fly away after attacking (prevents further interaction)
   - Added proper level demotion messages for all XP loss scenarios
 - **New Feature**: !egg command for veteran players